aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 the validity of DPA SSL certificate.
 We currently REQUIRE the use of OAuth for mutual authentication.

+All timestamp fields defined below MUST follow the extended ISO 8601 profile defined in RFC 3339.

 #### 5.2.2 Data Plan Status

 The GTAF issues the following URL to get the data plan status: